 If you’re interested!
 There are several other variations of the armbar submission that you can learn about in this fantastic article: 10 Effective Armbar Variations You Should Be Aware Of.

-Are There Any Other Submissions That Can Be Performed From Standing Position Apart From Armbar?
+Are There Any Other Submissions That Can Be Performed from Standing Position Despite the Armbar?

 The standing armbar, along with the other armbars, is one of the most effective BJJ and MMA submissions that you should learn and practice.